Lyn-Z Adams Hawkins: Snowboarding

 While focused mainly on skateboarding, Hawkins is also an avid snowboarder.
 She has recently begun entering snowboarding competitions.
 In 2007, her year-end National ranking was 23rd in Slopestyle and 9th in Halfpipe.

 Video games

-Hawkins made her video game debut in Tony Hawk's Project 8, becoming the second female playable skater in the Tony Hawk games after Elissa Steamer.
+Hawkins made her video game debut in Tony Hawk's Project 8, becoming the second playable female professional skater in the Tony Hawk games after Elissa Steamer.
 She later appeared in Tony Hawk: Ride, Tony Hawk: Shred, and Tony Hawk's Pro Skater HD.